 - South Park: two homeschoolers enter the South Park Elementary spelling bee and win.
 The older brother then decides he wants to go to public school.
 Hilarity Ensues, of course, along with An Aesop (Family unfriendly?)

 - Total Drama Island: One of the contestants is Ezekiel, who was home-schooled, depicted as a non-social and a sexist.
 He was the first to be kicked off.
 And don't even ask about season three.
 Or four.
 Or episode 100.

 - Ted from Daria, who served as the title character's Guy of the Week in the episode "The New Kid."
+He's about as smart as Daria but far more friendly, though clueless about social interactions.
 His odd quirks made everyone think he was in a cult at first, though ironically made him (somewhat) popular by the end of the episode.

 - My Dad The Rock Star: Willy and his sister were homeschooled until the beginning of the series, when their parents stopped living on the move and decided to enroll them in a regular school.

 - Patti Mayonaise in the Disney episodes of Doug is a mostly positive example (the only negative aspect being that Doug doesn't get to see her as often) Subverted near the end of Disney's run when her dad gets hired as a full-time teacher at Doug's school, and she winds up back with the other kids.

 - An episode of My Parents Are Aliens had Brian try to do this with Josh after falling foul with his teacher.
 It didn't last very long as Josh found Brian's Biology lesson stupid.